leon-kfd/OnlineCodeEditor/README.md

 # Online Code Editor

-A online code Editor like `CodePen`, built by Vue3.
+An online code Editor like `CodePen`, built by Vue3.

 This is a pratice project.